Attention All Members with Partners: Conference Scholarship Opportunity

-The program is dedicated to the ideals that promote partnership and:
+The program is dedicated to:

 Annual Conference Events

 ICMA’s Partners Program focuses on developing related content for the annual conference, which is the single largest gathering point for ICMA members and partners.
-ICMA’s annual conference provides rich opportunities for networking and personal development and offers the chance to meet new friends and renew ties with old ones.
+ICMA’s Annual Conference provides rich opportunities for networking and personal development and offers the chance to meet new friends and renew ties with old ones.
 Each year the conference program includes sessions designed to provide meaningful information and opportunities to discuss areas of keen interest to partners and members either together or separately.

 Partners’ Conference Scholarship Program

-REMEMBER YOUR FIRST CONFERENCE?
 Many of us remember our first conference: the place, the programs, the people we met, but ultimately knowing that you were among friends, people who experienced what you experienced and could honestly say “I know what you mean."
 Some partners, however, have never attended a conference.
 We know that sometimes a job or family make it impossible, but sometimes money is the issue.
 We cannot help with the job or the family, but we can help with the money.

 All partners of ICMA members who have not attended a conference are eligible.
 To apply for this scholarship, fill out an application.